 The Truth about Google PageSpeed Insights

-Before you go implementing Google’s advice, you should remember there are a couple factors at play here:
+Before you go implementing Google’s advice for website speed, you should remember there are a couple factors at play here:

-Your ecommerce store may need certain functionalities that require third-party apps or large file sizes, rendering Google’s suggestions less relevant and/or…
+- Your ecommerce store may need certain functionalities that require third-party apps or large file sizes, meaning you can’t fix Google’s suggestions for those, and/or…

-- You might not have control over the recommendations they make (which can definitely happen if your website is on a hosted platform, such as Shopify).
+- You might not have control over some of the recommendations they make (which can definitely happen if your website is on a hosted platform, such as Shopify).

 While these recommendations provide a good reference point for optimization, aiming for a perfect score isn’t necessarily the goal.

-Google PageSpeed Insights is based off a set of standardized rules—Google’s rules.
-There is a perceived performance at play here, versus your site’s actual performance.
-There are many aspects to a site that may appear slow in automated tests but aren’t impacting user experience (such as background events that users don’t see).
+Google PageSpeed Insights is based on a set of standardized rules—Google’s rules.
+There is perceived performance at play here, versus your site’s actual performance.
+And many aspects of a site may appear slow in automated tests but aren’t impacting user experience (such as background events that users don’t see).

-Either way, you might be a bit overwhelmed on the issues it does flag.
+Either way, you might be a bit overwhelmed by the issues it does flag.
 Words such as, “Eliminate render blocking” or “leverage browser caching” may sound like another language, and you’re not alone.